fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

 <figure>
 <iframe id=iframe_embed style="border:none;" src="reservoir_histogram_animation.html" height="500" width="800" title="Reservoir Distribution Approximate Stream Distribution"> </iframe>
 <figcaption style="text-align:center;font-size:14px">Figure 2.
 Reservoir samples approximate the stream distribution up to the point sampled.
-The initial reservoir distributions approximate the initial normal distribution; by the end of the iteration the reservoir distribution approximates the distribution of the entire stream, which, in this case, is a mix of two normal distributions.  </figcaption>
+The initial reservoir distributions approximate the initial normal distribution; by the end of the iteration the reservoir distribution approximates the distribution of the entire stream, which, in this case, is a mix of two normal distributions.
+The index of the reservoir is the index for the sequence of reservoirs that are generated.
+After the initial reservoir is filled with the first capacity of items from the stream, each subsequent reservoir is obtained from the previous by replacing an item with a new one from the stream.
+The reservoir sampling algorithm randomly skips items from the stream to balance the accuracy of the reservoir sample with the efficiency of the algorithm. </figcaption>
 </figure>

 ## Example: Reservoir vs. Stream Means